mehedihasan2810/JavaScript-Data-Structures-and-Algorithms/README.md

     if (root === null) {
       return root;
     }

-    if (value < root.value) {
+    // if value is less than root value then traverse the left subtree if (value < root.value) {
       root.left = this._deleteNode(root.left, value);

-    } else if (value > root.value) {
+      // if value is greater than root value then traverse the right subtree } else if (value > root.value) {
       root.right = this._deleteNode(root.right, value);
     } else {
+      // Case 1: Node with No Children (Leaf Node):
+      // - Simply remove the node.
       if (!root.left && !root.right) {
         return null;
       }

+      // Case 2: Node with One Child:
-      if (!root.left) {
+      // - Remove the node and replace it with its child. if (!root.left) {
         return root.right;
       } else if (!root.right) {
         return root.left;
       }

-      root.value = this.min(root.right);
+      // Case 3: Node with Two Children:
+      // - Find the node's in-order successor (or predecessor), replace the node's value with the successor's value, and then recursively delete the successor. root.value = this.min(root.right);
       root.right = this._deleteNode(root.right, root.value);
     }